dpa99c/cordova-sqlite-porter/README.md

 Whereas the JSON equivalent (using UNION SELECTs) contains only 17 INSERT statements and importing this takes around 3 seconds - 100 times faster!

 Note: when using the [importSqlToDb()](#importsqltodb), you must make any optimisations in your SQL.

+## Delayed index creation

+If the JSON structure "otherSql" key contains CREATE INDEX statements, these are executed after all other SQL commands, and in a separate transaction in order to optimise performance when inserting large amounts of data.

 # Example projects